-This venture would not have been possible without the help and support from those who assisted in order to make it a success, we are most grateful for their support,
+This venture would not have been possible without the help and support from those who helped in order to make it a success, we are most grateful for their support,

 Peter Hornsby 2020 Chess Founder and Tournament Director

-Alexander Taylor Chief Arbiter (ECF Level One qualified)
+Alexander Taylor Chief Arbiter (ECF Level One training qualified)

 Colette Spencer, Katie Raine, Isobel Cotogni, Nathalie Taylor, Jamie Slevin, Ben Raine, Josh Cavendish, Phil Purcell Elhans Imanovs, William Peck, Sam Walker, Joel Wagg, Hugh Harris, Alex Taylor, Francis Kirk